-FICO - Your Credit Score
+About the FICO Credit Score

-- Your Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 Improving your score

-Getting your credit score
+Getting your FICO score

 Curious about credit scores?
-Give us a call at (408) 626-1879.
+Call us: (408) 626-1879.